bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 All of these commands accept verbose flags with -v, -vv, -vvv, etc. The more v, the more verbose.

-Also, it is possible to execute all of them with the variable ANSIBLE_DEBUG=1 set, which will dramatically increase output information (but unfortunately not always relevant to our needs...).
+Also, it is possible to execute these commands with the variable ANSIBLE_DEBUG=1 set, which will dramatically increase output information (but not always relevant to our needs).

 For example, a very verbose execution would be: